JoshKeegan/sst/README.md

 This is unfinished and unpolished software, missing many features and probably full of bugs.
 Unless you're a developer & willing to get your hands dirty, I'd turn back now...

 ## Installation
-There is no release you can install, and it's a long way from being releasable sofwtare.
+There is no release you can install, and it's a long way from being releasable software.
 You can install from source though, instructions are in the [contributing guide](CONTRIBUTING.md).

 After installation, there's no instructions but reading [the cheat sheet](docs/cheatsheet.md) should get you started.
 See [configuration docs](docs/config.md) to make keybinds etc... your own.